 Consider solutions of the form $\mathbb{U}^{(i)}_1 = \mathbb{X}+b_i \mathbb{Y}_i$ for $i=1,2$.
 There are no positive integral values of $b$ where this solution is admissible.
 Permitting fractions less than one also doesn't seem to help.
 A similar conclusion appears for $\mathbb{U}_2= \mathbb{X}+b_1 \mathbb{Y}_1+ b_2\mathbb{Y}_2$.
 So we find no admissible solutions in this fashion.

 Consider the new solution $\mathbb{W}_2 = (J+b)\mathbb{X}-\mathbb{Y}_1 - 55 \mathbb{Y}_2$.

-For $b=-819$, we obtain an admissable solution with Wronskian index $\ell=3$.
+For $b=-819$, we obtain an admissible solution with Wronskian index $\ell=3$.
 This solution was labelled S-14 in the $(3,3)$ solutions obtained via the MLDE method in \cite[see Appendix A]{Gowdigere:2023xnm}\footnote{A similar construction starting from the $c=8$ solution labelled S-6 leads to the $c=32$ solution labelled S-15 in the same paper.
 We do not provide the details here.}.
-For $b>-819$, we obtain admissable solutions with $\ell=9$.
+For $b>-819$, we obtain admissible solutions with $\ell=9$.